Our Commitment to DEI

 INCREASE DIVERSITY OF STAFF, ESPECIALLY LEADERSHIP

 As a global organization, our staff should reflect the diversity of the places where we work and the communities we work with.
-IPA is committed to hiring a diverse and qualified workforce at all levels, which starts with strengthening our recruitment practices to ensure job opportunities are accessible to qualified applicants regardless of backgrounds and experiences.
-We recognize that diversity in hiring is not enough, but that we also need to offer the support, challenges, and opportunities necessary to retain and advance the careers of all staff.
+IPA is committed to hiring a diverse and qualified workforce at all levels, which starts with strengthening our recruitment practices to ensure job opportunities are accessible to qualified applicants regardless of background or identity.
+We recognize that diversity in hiring is not enough, but that we also need to offer the support and opportunities necessary to retain and advance the careers of all staff.
 We will do this by:

 - Reviewing and increasing inclusive and equitably accessible professional development and promotion opportunities

 - Assessing and updating policies and procedures to ensure the recruitment and hiring process is accessible and equitable to qualified candidates regardless of their values, beliefs, experiences, and preferences.
 Examples include but are not limited to: